Embark Behavioral Health

 Within therapy, you learned how to better understand your emotions, learning that there are no judgments like right and wrong when it comes to your own emotional response to a situation.
 You may remember learning about emotional vulnerability, and using the control you have to create more enjoyable activities within each day, so that you can balance any potentially negative responses to activities.
 You know, too, that you can also decrease your own emotional suffering when you are willing to let go of things or take actions that are the opposite of where you are now.
 By remembering these skills, you will find that you will be more emotionally balanced each day, which also reduces your emotional stressors.

 As you remember your skills, you can also check in with yourself daily.
 How is your mood today?
 Are you present and accepting?
 How are you managing your stress?
 Are you communicating well and making sure to advocate for your own needs?
 Are you remembering to use the skills you have to balance your emotions?
 A quick check-in daily with the skills that you learned in therapy will help you to not only remember to use them, but also help you figure out how you are doing and if you need to seek any additional help.

 You worked hard to overcome your challenges in therapy, but your life is still ahead of you.
 Your bag of tools in therapy was filled for a reason, and you have the opportunity to use those tools every day.
 As you exercise those skills, you become stronger, your mind becomes stronger.
 When you learn to manage your stress and your emotions well, you have such an advantage in life.
 Remember your therapy, and remember to be strong.

 Remembering everything you learned in therapy can be a continuous blessing in your life.
-Call Potomac Programs at 1-855-809-0409 if you need a refresher.
+Call Embark Behavioral Health at 1-855-809-0409 if you need a refresher.
 Make the most of the work you’ve done by remembering your skills.